 - Toggle off Media Visibility.

-This stops new media from showing up in your Gallery app.
+This prevents new media from appearing in your Gallery app.

 - Open the chat.